-Victory Capital Management is a fee-only firm.
-This means that the entirety of its compensation is derived from fees charged to clients.
-This is as opposed to a fee-based firm, which might earn commissions for securities or insurance sales in addition to client-based fees.
+Victory Capital Management is a fee-based firm.
+This means that some of its compensation is derived from fees charged to clients and some are derived from commissions earned from selling securities.

 Victory Capital Management Background

 The minimum required investment at Victory Capital Management depends on the specific investment strategy you choose.
 The firm has a plethora of account options that mostly call for a $10 million minimum.
-However, the full range of minimums stretches from $5 million all the way up to $25 million.
+However, the full range of minimums stretches from $5 million to $25 million.
 The firm reserves the right to waive or alter these minimums at its discretion.

 If your investable assets fall below Victory's high minimums, you can find a financial advisor in your area with lower minimum investment requirements.

 Services Offered by Victory Capital Management